hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Scenario: Street fight

-Often two warbands will come face to face with each other in the narrow streets of Mordheim.
+Often two warbands will come face to face with each other in the narrow streets of Hammerheim.
 Sometimes they pass each other without incident but more often the meeting ends in bloodshed.
 Terrain
 Set up all the buildings into a single street, with no gaps